The

 should have been, then Sections 1461

-and 1463 clearly and
+and 1463 clearly and simply

-simply state that it is the Withholding
+state that it is the Withholding Agent

-the (foreign) taxpayer receiving payments.
+(foreign) taxpayer receiving payments.

 Under the actual laws the IRS should never approach a citizen directly